Shivanikanodia/Fraud-Detection-Engine-/README.md

 ## Model Selection, Model Traning and Model Evaluation:

+To reduce data leakage, transactions were split using a time-based strategy (train on earlier dates, test on later dates), ensuring the model does not learn from future information.

+Stratified train-test split and scale_pos_weight = (# non-fraud / # fraud) in XGBoost for imbalance data.

-Multiple Models were evaluated (Logisitc Regression, Random Forest, Gradient Boosting and Decision trees and Xgboost.
+Multiple Models were evaluated: Logisitc Regression, Random Forest, Gradient Boosting Decision trees and Xgboost.

 Xgboost was selected as the base model due to its interpretability and ability to deal with complex features.
-Built a Scikit-learn pipeline that encapsulated, ColumnTransformer for scaling and preprocessing, scale_pos to address class imbalance.
+Built a Scikit-learn pipeline that encapsulated, ColumnTransformer for scaling and preprocessing.

-Collected model performance metrics including classification report (Precision, Recall, F1-score) and confusion matrix for evaluation for all the models.
+- Threshold Strategy:
+The fraud classification threshold is set to 0.7 instead of the default 0.5 to prioritize high recall while maintaining acceptable precision for manual review capacity.

 <img width="427" height="180" alt="Screenshot 2025-12-24 at 16 00 08" src="https://github.com/user-attachments/assets/a8f7b0b8-f088-4fbe-8af4-0dc730037c37" />